carteakey/sklearn-loan-classifier/README.md

 # Loan classification with sklearn
-using sklearn module to create and evaluate various machine learning models.
-This is the final project of the Coursera's Machine Learning with Python course
+Using sklearn module to create and evaluate various machine learning models.
+This is the final project of the Coursera's Machine Learning with Python course.

 ### About dataset
 This dataset is about past loans.
 The __Loan_train.csv__ data set includes details of 346 customers whose loan are already paid off or defaulted.
 It includes following fields: